 Many gardeners don’t realize that they’re growing bells of Ireland for their green calyxes, not the tiny white flowers within.
 These outer green sepals form the showy green “bells” that surround the tiny fragrant flowers within.

 Bells of Ireland grow in all zones, but fare poorly in areas with hot and humid summers.
-The plants need full sun to prevent flopping, and you should expect healthy plants to grow about three feet tall by September.
+Shade cloth can go a long way towards prolonging the vigor of the plants when summer's heat kicks in.
+The plants need at least partial or morning sun to prevent flopping, and you should expect healthy plants to grow about three feet tall by September.

 How to Plant Bells of Ireland

 Plant bells of Ireland in the garden after the last frost date in your area in average garden soil.
 Leave seeds uncovered, as they require light to germinate.
 The seeds are slow to germinate, taking up to a month to produce shoots, so for earlier blooms start them indoors two months before the average last frost date.

 Stratification increases the germination rate of bells of Ireland.
 You can expose them to cold by sowing them outdoors in the fall, or by refrigerating them for a week before starting them indoors.
 Don't just place the seed packet in the refrigerator; for best results, combine moist conditions with cold temperatures to mimic the transition of cold, moist soil the seeds would experience outdoors.
 Sandwich seeds between moist coffee filters or paper towels in the refrigerator, followed by planting in soil.
 Experts say this moist stratification results in a higher germination rate than simply exposing dry seeds to cold temperatures.